open-telemetry/opentelemetry-specification/specification/logs/supplementary-guidelines.md

 calling [emit a LogRecord](./bridge-api.md#emit-a-logrecord).

-Some log libraries have mechanisms specifically tailored for injecting contextual information info logs, such as MDC in Log4j.
+Some log libraries have mechanisms specifically tailored for injecting contextual information into logs, such as MDC in Log4j.
 When available, it may be preferable to use these mechanisms to set the Context.
 A log appender can then fetch the Context and explicitly set it when calling [emit a LogRecord](./bridge-api.md#emit-a-logrecord).
 This allows the correct Context